-The Lea Primary School and Nursery ensure that our Designated Teacher has the appropriate training, so they are able to take the leadership of this crucial area of our safeguarding arrangements which includes:
+Stonehill School ensures that the Designated Teacher has appropriate training, so they are able to take on the leadership of this crucial area of our safeguarding arrangements which includes:

 - Working closely with virtual school heads to ensure that funding is best used to support the child's educational achievement and development needs that are identified in their personal education plans. - Collaborating with the virtual school heads to also promote the educational achievement of previously looked after children.